-The Fruitvale School District Supported Education Department provides a wide range of services and programs to meet the needs of differently-abled students eligible for Special Education services.
+The Fruitvale School District's Special Education and Support Services Department provides a wide range of services and programs to meet the needs of differently-abled students eligible for Special Education services.

 To the maximum extent possible, students with disabilities will be provided the opportunity to be educated with age-appropriate non-disabled peers and receive all necessary supports and services to benefit from their educational program.